wangkanai/Murk/README.md

 Dark and mobile first, this is the name of game.

-This will be the most clean looking semantic frontend framework ever. css `class` is only need when absolutely unavoidable. html `tag` will be the native way for this framework to work.
+This will be the cleanest looking semantic frontend framework ever. css `class` is only need when absolutely unavoidable. html `tag` will be the native way for this framework to work.